-By our very nature, we exist as physical beings, with bodies that are tied to a particular time and a particular place.
+By our very nature, human beings exist as physical beings, with bodies that are tied to a particular time and a particular place.

 God is completely other.
 He is "present everywhere, filling all things", as we sing regularly in the prayer "O heavenly King".

 So how can human beings approach God?
 How can we, who are bodily, reach out and touch the God Who is spirit?
-How can we, who exist in a blip in time, become one with the Eternal One?
+How can we, who exist in time, become one with the Eternal One?
 How can we, who die, join in the life of the Immortal?

 On our own, we can do none of these things.
 However, in his infinite love for us, God became human - the Word became flesh.